 6.2 Adobe Photoshop

-If you’re familiar with Adobe Photoshop, then this is your best option to design a t-shirt.
+If you’re familiar with Adobe Photoshop, then this is your best option to design a T-shirt.
 You can create your own designs from scratch and even work in the CMYK mode to improve the final print quality.

 6.3 Adobe Express

 An easier alternative to Adobe Photoshop is Adobe Express.
-You can use this tool to design a t-shirt from scratch or edit one using their templates.
+You can use this tool to design a T-shirt from scratch or edit one using their templates.
 Their design functionality allows you to add your own images, fonts, and logos to personalize your designs.

 How to Design a T-shirt